fastmachinelearning/qonnx/docs/qonnx-custom-ops/quant_op.md

 ### <a name="Quant"></a><a name="abs">**Quant**</a>

 Calculates the quantized values of one input data (Tensor<T>) and produces one output data (Tensor<T>).
-Additionally, takes three floats as input, which define the scale, zero-point and bit-width of the quantization.
+Additionally, takes three floats as input, which define the scale, zero-point and bit-width of the quantization, which may be scalars or tensors with number of dimensions equal to the input data tensor, for e.g. tensor-wise or channel-wise quantization.
 The attributes narrow and signed define how the bits of the quantization are interpreted, while the attribute rounding_mode defines how quantized values are rounded.